-The skillful application of developmental science and theory in the service of prevention, intervention, advocacy, health, and education of children and their caregivers can do much to improve important outcomes in generations to come.
-These are the applied developmental professionals and researchers we are preparing in the Master of Education in Child Studies program at Peabody College.
+The skillful application of developmental science and theory in the service of prevention, intervention, advocacy, health, and education of children and their caregivers can do much to improve important outcomes for generations to come.
+These are the applied developmental professionals and researchers we are preparing for the Master of Education in Child Studies program at Peabody College.

 Applied Professional Track